 Relaxing island hopping packages that are not focused on extreme sporting activities are an excellent option to explore as much as possible of the enchanting archipelago in an adventurous way.
-Photography, hiking, swimming and snorkelling are just a few of the most popular activities that enhance the experience on land and the spectacular underwater world just offshore.
+Photography, hiking, swimming and snorkeling are just a few of the most popular activities that enhance the experience on land and the spectacular underwater world just offshore.

 For larger groups (more than 8 passengers), a permanent bilingual guide is recommended instead of different local guide on every island.
 Depending on your needs and expectations, we can also offer a private speedboat for trips between islands.

 We strive to ensure our tours are unique and include visits to special and interesting places.

 If you would like to dive and are certified, we will be pleased to offer you daily diving tours starting from Santa Cruz and San Cristóbal Islands.

 Accompanied by your English-speaking guide, the first activity on this Galapagos adventure is an excursion to the island’s highlands and the Galapaguera also known as the Cerro Colorado.
 Located on the northeast corner of the island, it is home to giant tortoises in captivity.
 After the visit, lunch today will be served at a farm nearby.